hermangroup/docs/introduction/how-to-buy.rst

   https://www.bibox.com

-  With a focus on the Asian market, Bibox offers DASH trading against BTC, ETH and USDT.
+  With a focus on the Asian market, Bibox offers HISTORIA trading against BTC, ETH and USDT.

 DigiFinex